It doesn't matter where I am I will always have cod, chips, mushy peas, and curry sauce on the side. Just so you know.

 The Fish Hut

 The Castlefield / Deansgate contender has to be The Fish Hut.
 I used to work opposite here, and it seemed to be continuously rammed.
 I was being good at the time so I never actually managed to tuck into one myself, God knows how I managed to resist, but my ex-colleagues used to rave about it.
-I was also quite impressed by their selection of cans- a chippy tea is basically redundant without a can of something fizzy, and they had so many wild flavors and choices to choose from.
+I was also quite impressed by their selection of cans- a chippy tea is basically redundant without a can of something fizzy, and they had so many wild flavours and choices to choose from.
 Now I’m back to being a gluttonous cow; I will have to pop back for a fat chippy smothered in cheese and gravy and a can of Fanta lemon.

 The Fish Hut, 27 Liverpool Rd, Manchester M3 4NW